-- A. Each application for a cultivation permit shall set forth or incorporate by reference the following information: - 1.
+- A. Each application for a Phase One cultivation permit by a permitted dispensary in the unincorporated area of the county pursuant to Section 6.106.130(C) shall set forth or incorporate by reference the following information: - 1.
 The full name, date of birth, social security number, present address and telephone number of the applicant. - 2.
 Name and location of applicant's permitted dispensary. - 3.
 The address to which notice of action on the application is to be mailed. - 4.
 A statement by the applicant that it has the ability to comply with all laws regulating businesses in the state of California and that it shall maintain compliance during the term of the permit. - 5.
 The names of each person with an ownership interest of more than 10 percent in the proposed cultivation operation. - 6.
 Certification, under penalty of perjury, that all the information contained in the application is true and correct. - 7.
 Authorization for the county, its agents and employees to seek verification of the information contained in the application. - 8.
-The applicant's agreement to hold harmless and indemnify the county from all costs and expenses, including attorney's fees, that the county incurs or that is held to be the liability of the county in connection with the county's defense of its actions in any proceeding challenging the county's actions with respect to the permit or cultivation project. - B. The filing of an application shall be deemed complete upon the submission of an application in conformance with this section and payment of the application fees required by Section 6.106.080 and any fee schedule adopted by the County. - C. An application may be reviewed and copied by any member of the public in accordance with the California Public Records Act.

-6.106.060 Application review and action.

-- A. The director shall commence review of any application upon its filing.
+The applicant's agreement to hold harmless and indemnify the county from all costs and expenses, including attorney's fees, that the county incurs or that is held to be the liability of the county in connection with the county's defense of its actions in any proceeding challenging the county's actions with respect to the permit or cultivation project. - B. The filing of an application shall be deemed complete upon the submission of an application in conformance with this section and payment of the application fees required by Section 6.106.130 and any fee schedule adopted by the County. - C. An application may be reviewed and copied by any member of the public in accordance with the California Public Records Act. - 6.106.060 Application review and action --- vertically integrated operations Phase One - A. The director shall commence review of any application upon its filing.
 Within thirty business days after the filing of an application, the director shall reject any application and so notify the applicant if the application has been improperly completed or if it is incomplete.
-The applicant may amend and refile the application within thirty days after such rejection. - B. Upon receipt of a complete application, the director shall approve the application and grant the cultivation permit if each of the following conditions are met: - 1.
+The applicant may amend and refile the application within thirty days after such rejection.

+- B. Upon receipt of a complete application, the director shall approve the application and grant the cultivation permit if each of the following conditions are met: - 1.
 The applicant operates a permitted dispensary; - 2.
 The applicant's permitted dispensary has a record of good standing with the county for at least one year.
 For the purposes of this section, "good standing" means that the dispensary permit has not been suspended or revoked and that there are no pending proceedings for the suspension or revocation of the dispensary permit. - 3.
-No person who is listed on the application pursuant to subsection (1) or (5) of Section 6.106.060 has been convicted of a felony or a drug related misdemeanor reclassified by Section 1170.18 of the California Penal Code (Proposition 47) within the past ten years.
+No person who is listed on the application pursuant to subsection (1) or (5) of Section 6.106.0560(A) has been convicted of a felony within the past ten years.
 A conviction within the meaning of this section means a plea or verdict of guilty or a conviction following a plea of nolo contendere. - 4.
 The applicant or the operator listed in the application is at least eighteen (18) years of age. - C. Upon receipt of a complete application, the director shall deny the application if one or more of the conditions set forth in subsection (B) above are not met.